 Growth-There are no apparent pressures from the project that would encourage unplanned growth.
 The project would improve the operations of two existing interchanges.
-The project area is designated as an industrial and commercial zone by the County and City of Fresno where there is a consistent vision for land use in the transportation corridor to support traditional and emerging industrial and commercial business activities in a designated industrial priority area to serve the future economic health of the region.
+The project area is designated as an industrial and commercial zone by Fresno County and City of Fresno where there is a consistent vision for land use in the transportation corridor to support traditional and emerging industrial and commercial business activities in a designated industrial priority area to serve the future economic health of the region.
 Most properties at the interchanges have been zoned in accordance with the general planning for the area.
 When representatives at the County of Fresno Public Works and Planning Department and the City of Fresno Public Works Department were interviewed in October 2020, they noted there are no plans to develop beyond the existing general planning and there are no specific plans or environmental documents being reviewed to indicate a change in the project area.
-(Community Impact Assessment Memo dated August 2020)
+(Community Impact Assessment Memo, dated August 2020).
+The City of Fresno is currently working on a specific plan entitled the South Central Specific Plan, which includes the North Avenue interchange.
+The plan is currently in the early stages of development, with a projected completion date that has yet to be determined.